Houston’s Couscous Salad

-This EASY and fresh couscous is so easy and tasty, and it goes with just about everything.
+This EASY and fresh couscous salad is so easy and tasty, and it goes with just about everything.
 You can serve it with fish, chicken, beef, lamb, or pork, or you can serve it as a meat-free and light main dish.

 Guest post from Skinnytaste dietitian Heather K. Jones, is a healthy dish that the whole family will love!

 Hello, I’m excited to guest post here on Skinnytaste again (thank you, Gina!), and I’m also excited to invite you to my FREE 31-day Master the Weight Loss Mindset Challenge starting January 1st.
 If you struggle with weight anxiety, emotional eating, or body image issues of any sort, this free challenge is definitely for you.
 Click HERE to sign up!